DAVID EASTON was an architect and interior designer who created English-style palaces for an American aristocracy, born on this date (d: 2020).

 Mr. Easton and Ms. Kluge met at the Carlyle hotel in Manhattan, and, as was his habit, he used a cocktail napkin to sketch his design for a 45-room brick manor that the Kluges would name Albemarle House.

 There were formal English gardens, five lakes carved into the estate’s 6,000 acres, a carriage house and stables, a grotto, a helicopter landing pad, an 850-acre game preserve and a chapel, for which Mr. Easton designed the vestments of the clergy who would preside there, as well as the crypt below.
 (Mr. Easton researched just what was required to store embalmed bodies.)
 The house itself was more than 23,000 square feet, and Mr. Easton filled it with European and English antiques.
 Even for its time, at the height of the go-go Reagan years, Albemarle House was considered over the top.
-When the mortgage crisis hit in the late 2000s, she first listed Albemarle House for $100 million, and then lost it to the bank, which sold it to someone named Donald Trump for $6.5 million, after much litigation from the Trump Organization to secure a deep discount.
+When the mortgage crisis hit in the late 2000s, she first listed Albemarle House for $100 million, and then lost it to the bank, which sold it to some loser named Donald Trump for $6.5 million, after much litigation from the Trump Organization to secure a deep discount.
 It is now a hotel and vineyard called the Albemarle Estate and Trump Winery.

 The Kluges certainly weren’t the only high-wattage clients in Mr. Easton’s portfolio.
 He designed an apartment in the Pierre hotel in Manhattan for Phyllis and Sumner Redstone, the media mogul.
 For Paula Zahn, the former CNN anchor, he built a contemporary house in Aspen, Colo.
 And for Herbert Black, the Canadian businessman who exposed the Sotheby’s and Christie’s price-fixing scandal in 2000, he created a Georgian-style house in Montreal.